manukalexi/Bistability-of-compartmentalized-autocatalytic-systems/README.md

 ## Models

-This repository contains the models used to investigate alternative stable chemical states in interacting autocatalytic networks, both without and within compartments.
-The models describe two mutually interacting autocatalytic cycles, A and B, producing molecules X and Y, respectively.
-Their coupled dynamics can give rise to bistability and hysteresis, with the resulting state depending on the initial conditions.
+The models describe two interacting autocatalytic cycles, A and B, producing X and Y, respectively.
+The interaction between the two cycles can result in two alternative stable states.
+Depending on the initial conditions, the system can settle into either state.

-The chemostat (CSTR) model describes the reaction dynamics in a continuously supplied and diluted environment, while the compartment-level selection model implements the same dynamics within a population of reproducing compartments.
-Molecules are stochastically partitioned at division, generating variation in compartment composition.
-Environmental change is represented by two environments, `E_X` and `E_Y`, which favor compartments enriched in X or Y, respectively, through composition-dependent autocatalytic rates.
-This can drive regime shifts either through within-compartment dynamics or, when the system remains within the hysteresis region, through compartment-level selection acting on stochastically generated variants.
+The chemostat (CSTR) model describes these reaction dynamics in a continuously supplied and diluted environment, while the compartment-level model uses the same reaction dynamics within a population of reproducing compartments.
+When a compartment divides, its molecules are randomly distributed between the daughter compartments, creating variation in their composition.

+Environmental change is represented by two environments, $E_X$ and $E_Y$.
+In $E_X$, the autocatalytic rates depend on the amount of X in a compartment, while in $E_Y$ they depend on the amount of Y. For example, in $E_X$, compartments containing more X have higher autocatalytic rates for both X and Y. They therefore grow faster and become more strongly represented in the next generation.
+In $E_Y$, the same process is driven by the amount of Y.

+These environmental changes can shift the system from one stable state to another, either through the reaction dynamics within compartments or through selection between compartments.
+At the population level, this can result in a regime shift, where an X-dominated state becomes Y-dominated, or vice versa.

-The repository also includes extended reaction networks with explicitly represented inhibitory molecules, modified fragmentation rules, and longer autocatalytic cycles, under both reversible and irreversible reaction schemes and periodically changing environments.
+The repository also contains code for extended studies of the compartment-level model.
+These include models with explicitly represented inhibitory molecules, reversible and irreversible reactions, different compartment division rules, and longer autocatalytic cycles with additional reaction steps.
+The extended models are used to examine how changes in the reaction network and compartment dynamics affect the behaviour of the system.

 ## Repository structure